 Reactive and adaptive changes in mechanically uninjured nerves during fracture healing have not been studied previously although the status of innervation is important for bone union and functional recovery.
 This study explores whether subclinical nerve fibre degeneration occurs in mechanically uninjured nerves in an animal fracture model and to quantify its extent and functional significance.
 Twenty-four dogs were deeply anaesthetized and subjected to experimental tibial shaft fracture and Ilizarov osteosynthesis.
 Before fracture and during the experiment, electromyography was performed.
 In 7, 14, 20, 35–37 and 50 days of fixation and 30, 60–90 and 120 days after fixator removal, the dogs were euthanized.
 Samples from sciatic, peroneal and tibial nerves were processed for semithin section histology and morphometry.
 On the 37th postoperative day, M-response amplitudes in leg muscles were 70 % lower than preoperative ones.
 After fixator removal, these increased but were not restored to normal values.
 There were no signs of nerve injuries from bone fragments or wires from the fixator.
 The incidence of degenerated myelin fibres (MFs) was less than 12 %.
 Reorganization of Remak bundles (Group C nerve fibres—principally sensory) led to a temporal increase in numerical nerve fibre densities.
 Besides axonal atrophy, the peroneal nerve was characterized with demyelination–remyelination, while tibial nerve with hypermyelination.
 There were changes in endoneural vessel densities.
 In spite of minor acute MF degeneration, sustained axonal atrophy, dismyelination and retrograde changes did not resolve until 120 days after fracture healing.
 Correlations of morphometric parameters of degenerated MF with M-response amplitudes from electromyography underlie the subclinical neurologic changes in functional outcomes after tibial fractures even when nerves are mechanically uninjured.

 Pin-track infection (PTI) is a common complication of external fixation.
 Antimicrobial dressings of the pin-site interface should reduce the severity and incidence of PTI.
 This study is aimed at determining the efficacy of 1 % silver sulphadiazine dressings in preventing PTI in external fixation.
 We compared the incidence of PTI between group A (dry sterile gauze dressing) and group B (1 % silver sulphadiazine impregnated gauze dressing).
 PTI was diagnosed when there was: (1) redness around any pin-site, (2) tenderness near a pin-site and (3) serous or purulent discharge from the pin-skin interface.
 With infection, swab was obtained for microscopy, culture and sensitivity.
 Pin-track infections were diagnosed in 22.5 and 4.1 % of patients in groups A and B, respectively.
 This difference was statistically significant.
 The commonest organism isolated from swabs was Staphyloccus aureus.
 In patients with external fixation, 1 % silver sulphadiazine lowered PTI.
 This further underlines the need for antimicrobial dressings of pin-sites.
 We recommend the use of 1 % silver sulphadiazine impregnated ribbon gauze for pin-site dressings.
+Level of evidence II.

 Treatment of comminuted distal humeral fractures remains challenging.
 Open reduction–internal fixation remains the preferred treatment, but is not always feasible.
 In selected cases with non-reconstructable or highly comminuted fractures, total elbow arthroplasty has been used, however, also with relatively high complication and failure rates.
 Distal humerus prosthetic hemiarthroplasty (DHA) may be an alternative in these cases.
 The purpose of this study was to report the midterm results of six patients that were treated by DHA for acute and salvage treatment of non-reconstructable fractures of the distal humerus.
 All six patients were treated by DHA for acute and salvage treatment of non-reconstructable fractures of the distal humerus.
 Medical records were reviewed, and each patient was seen in the office.
 Mean follow-up was 54 months (range 21–76 months).
 Implant survival was 100 %.
 Three were pain free and three had mild or moderate residual pain.
 Average flexion–extension arc was 95.8° (range 70°–115°) and average pronation–supination arc was 165° (range 150°–180°).
 In three, there was some degree of instability, which was symptomatic in one.
 One had motoric and sensory sequelae of a partially recovered traumatic ulnar nerve lesion.
 According to the Mayo Elbow Performance Score, there were three excellent, one good and two poor results.
 Four were satisfied with the final result, and two were not.
 In this case series of six patients with DHA for non-reconstructable distal humerus fractures, favorable midterm follow-up results were seen; however, complications were also observed.

 In corrective osteotomy of the radius, detailed preoperative planning is essential to optimising functional outcome.
 However, complex malunions are not completely addressed with conventional preoperative planning.
 Computer-assisted preoperative planning may optimise the results of corrective osteotomy of the radius.
 We analysed the pre- and postoperative radiological result of computer-assisted 3D planned corrective osteotomy in a series of patients with a malunited radius and assessed postoperative function.
 We included eight patients aged 13–64 who underwent a computer-assisted 3D planned corrective osteotomy of the radius for the treatment of a symptomatic radius malunion.
 We evaluated pre- and postoperative residual malpositioning on 3D reconstructions as expressed in six positioning parameters (three displacements along and three rotations about the axes of a 3D anatomical coordinate system) and assessed postoperative wrist range of motion.
 In this small case series, dorsopalmar tilt was significantly improved (p = 0.05).
 Ulnoradial shift, however, increased by the correction osteotomy (6 of 8 cases, 75 %).
 Postoperative 3D evaluation revealed improved positioning parameters for patients in axial rotational alignment (62.5 %), radial inclination (75 %), proximodistal shift (83 %) and volodorsal shift (88 %), although the cohort was not large enough to confirm this by statistical significance.
 All but one patient experienced improved range of motion (88 %).
 Computer-assisted 3D planning ameliorates alignment of radial malunions and improves functional results in patients with a symptomatic malunion of the radius.
 Further development is required to improve transfer of the planned position to the intra-operative bone.
+Level of evidence IV.

 An unicondylar fracture of the femur is uncommon and of the medial condyle more so.
 Open reduction and internal fixation of these fractures is most commonly performed with screws or plate and screws.
 Secure bone fixation is compromised by osteoporosis in elderly patients; additional measures may be required.
 We report the case of an elderly osteoporotic patient with a medial condyle fracture nonunion treated successfully through retrograde intramedullary nailing.
 A 78-year-old osteoporotic woman suffered medial condyle fracture of the femur 9 months before visiting our hospital.
 She had been treated conservatively, and the fracture demonstrated a complete nonunion with gross instability.
 The edge fragments appeared sclerotic, and the nonunion site was accompanied by a bony defect.
 Although fixation by a plate and screw is the standard method for the treatment of such fracture, we judged that stability would be difficult to achieve with this method due to the accompanying bony defect and osteoporosis.
 Thus, we performed open reduction and fixation by retrograde intramedullary nailing with the use of “condyle screw and nut” system, followed by bone grafting.
 Bony union was successfully obtained.
 The stability and range of motion of the knee were recovered, and the patient regained the ability to walk.
 We suggest the unique application of retrograde intramedullary nailing with condyle screw and nut for the treatment of specific, complex cases of femoral medial condyle fracture.